 College brought me to Bemidji State University, where I majored in elementary education.
 During my senior year, I took a photography class and we worked mainly with analog film cameras and darkroom processes.
 It was my favorite class and my creative side was ignited.

-After graduation, I moved to the Minne-apple with hopes of landing a teaching job, where I’d live my days out to retirement.
-This is what my naive young self thought adulthood looked like: college, job, husband, babies, retire, travel.
-Now there’s nothing wrong with this path, but I panicked.
+After graduation, I moved to the Minne-apple with hopes of landing a teaching job where I’d live my days out to retirement.
+My naive young self thought adulthood looked like this: college, job, husband, babies, retire, travel.
+There’s nothing wrong with this path but I panicked.
 I was fresh out of college, in my early 20s and already I was planning my retirement?
 This couldn’t be it, right?
 I felt unsatisfied and unfulfilled.

-As time went on, I built a reputation as a solid wedding photographer and ran my business for eight years while substitute teaching on the side.
-When a long-term subbing gig led to a full time teaching job, I took it and ran.
-This is where the burnout came in.
+Over time, I built a reputation as a solid wedding photographer and ran my business for eight years while substitute teaching on the side.
+A long-term subbing gig eventually led to a full time teaching job and I took it and ran.
+Enter: burnout.

 After getting out, I took an entry level marketing job that didn’t require nightly homework and just existed for a while.
-I can’t say these past years of merely being and not working toward something have been great.
-I have a longing to create, to build, to succeed.
-I won’t ignore it anymore.
+Those three years of merely being, not working toward something have been great although unfulfilling.
+My soul longs to create, to build, to succeed.
+It won’t be ignored any longer.